 A detailed review of relevant healthcare records, prior to seeing you for an initial consult, allows time and cost savings (ever met a provider who didn't read your records and then asked you a lot of questions that were already answered in your patient file?
 Ugh).
-This does not preclude us going over your records during your initial consult, or any visit thereafter.
+This does not preclude us from going over your records during your initial consult or any visit thereafter.
 Please Contact Us if you need help in getting copies of your records to our office.

 Do neurocognitive procedures hurt?

-Well, maybe just a teeny-tiny bit, but way less than knee replacement, cholecystectomy or angioplasty.
+Well, maybe just a teeny-tiny bit, but way less than knee replacement, cholecystectomy, or angioplasty.
 Most patients say things like ". . . it really don't hurt too awful" and ". . . soon after I was done crying, I started laughing."